babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ### #ios-pedia
 A private channel used to make announcements or to open discussions on broader topics within the iOS Team.
-Each announcement or discussion should be just one message and the discussion should happen within that message thread.
+Each announcement or discussion should be just one message and the discussion should happen within that message's thread.
 To understand the status of a message we tag the messages following:

 - In discussion 💬